thefrontside/frontside.com/src/pages/blog/2018-08-09-kubernetes-for-the-kubernewbie.md

 ---
 templateKey: blog-post
 title: Kubernetes for the Kubernewbie - The Journey
-author: Elrick Ryan
-date: 2018-08-09 18:54 UTC
+date: 2018-08-09T21:00:00.000Z
-image: /img/2018/08/09/kubernetes-for-the-kubernewbie/drone-container-shot.jpg
+description: >-
-description: "Learning Kubernetes, especially with no background in Ops, is challenging but full of reward.
-This will take you along the journey of our k8s enlightenment and deployment"
+  Learning Kubernetes, especially with no background in Ops, is challenging but full of reward.
+This will take you along the journey of our k8s enlightenment and deployment
 tags:
   - kubernetes
   - devops
   - microservices
-cta_text: "Building a microservice and an application that consumes that microservice.
-We can help."
-cta_button: "Ok Scooty...containerize"
 ---

 ‘It’s not how you start it’s how you finish’, is a phrase you may hear a coach